 Thank you my brother in Arabic

-Thank you my brother translates as shukran akhi (شكرا أخي) in Arabic.
-Note that Arabs often refer to good friends as brother.
+Thank you my brother means shukran akhi (شكرا أخي) in Arabic.
+Note that Arabs often refer to good friends as brothers.
 Hence, you can use this expression for your brothers and friends.

 No thank you in Arabic